DongzhuXu/5G_measurement/measurement tools/README.md

 After a real-world 5G test, we can export log files (.drm/.drx) from XCAL-Mobile and then parse them in XCAP-Mobile.
 Note that XCAP-Mobile is a parser supporting XCAL-Mobile, from which we can get the statistic signaling information and KPIs.

 Besides, XCAL-Mobile and XCAP-Mobile are commercial software, which involves some monetary cost.
-You can click the link **https://accuver.com** to download them and apply for the license.
+You can click the link **http://accuver.com/acv_products/xcal-mobile** and **http://accuver.com/acv_products/xcal/** to download them and apply for the license.

 ## 360TEL
 360TEL [11] is an end-to-end ultra-HD panoramic video Android APP.
 We develop the video system based on the Insta360 ONEX’s APIs, which support video encoding/decoding mode switching (hardware or software coder), video resolution and other parameter configurations.